 About GraphQL

-GraphQL is a set of API technologies developed by Facebook as an alternative to REST.
-It was released to the public in 2015 as an open-source project, and is hosted by the Linux Foundation at GraphQL.org.
-They also host the OpenAPI specification, which is the preferred standard for describing REST APIs.
+GraphQL is an open-source query language for APIs, developed by Facebook as an alternative to REST API.
+It was publicly released in 2015 and is hosted by the Linux Foundation at GraphQL.org.

 Examples